Frequently Asked Questions....

 - High Operational Heat is one of the main factors in premature engine failure.
 Advanced Dynamo generators are designed to be installed in conjunction with the Advanced Dynamo Heat / Exhaust Riser Pipe System.
 This patented system is effective in directing the generators exhaust and heat (particularly from the catalytic converter) away from the generator.
 This allows the generator to operate in a much reduced ambient temperature environment.

-- Another common major factor is a lack of adequate lubrication.
+- Another common major factor in generator break downs is a lack of adequate lubrication.
 Starting with the initial 50 hour break-in, the generator oil must be changed every 400 hours using full synthetic Mobile One Extended Duty 10w-30 weight oil.
 In colder climates we recommend a 5w-30 weight full synthetic oil, and for high heat climates, a 20w-50 full synthetic oil.
 A high capacity oil filter (as specified in the maintenance guide) is also required at each oil change interval.

 - Check the power box every time you start your Advanced Dynamo generator to look for any error codes.
 The power box VDO identifies any issues and displays an error code so that it is simple to troubleshoot and repair as quickly as possible.

 - Your Advanced Dynamo generator will come with a schedule and instructions for all required maintenance procedures.
 Performing these procedures at their required intervals will ensure thousands of hours of trouble free service.

 Q. What is the Advanced Dynamo patented Heat/Exhaust Riser Pipe System, and why is it so important to the operation and life of the 500 Series generators?

 A. The Advanced Dynamo Industries patented heat/exhaust riser pipe system works in two very important ways.